Bixi81/COVID-19/README.md

 13 April 2020: According to preliminary results of a study by Hendrik Streeck et al. in the German county of Heinsberg - one of the most affected counties in Germany - the lethality of Covid-19 is [about 0.37 percent](https://www.tagesspiegel.de/wissen/virologe-streeck-zur-coronavirus-studie-die-veroeffentlichung-zu-heinsberg-war-nicht-leichtfertig/25735672.html) in the region.

+15 April 2020: The federal government (Bundesregierung) proposes to the states (Bundesländer), that public restrictions including closure of shops, bars, restaurants, schools, a ban on public gatherings and events, closure of most borders (except for commuters and goods), should keep in force until at least 3 May 2020.
+These restrictions have been in force sind 23 March 2020.
+The detailed implementation in many aspects (e.g. closure of schools and shops) is the responsibility of the States (Bundesländer).

 **2. Overall Trends**

 The figure below shows growth rates of newly discovered/reported infections/deaths (estimated over a seven day "lookback" period) over time.
 Find a time series of growth rates [here](https://github.com/Bixi81/COVID-19/blob/master/covid19_growth_rates_germany.csv).